p0nce/d-idioms/idioms/Extending a struct with alias this.md

-`alias this` also define an implicit conversion.
+`alias this` can also define an implicit conversion.

     struct A
     {